 - Great price

-- Kill switch is app-based, not system-wide
+- Kill switch on Android not available.

 Want to see how the best VPNs stack up in real world performance tests?
 We took an in-depth look at NordVPN, one of the most popular VPNs around, and gave its top features a thorough testing.
 We looked at everything from download speeds to software installation, mobile apps, customer support, and security protocols to see how it compares to the competition.
 Read on for our complete NordVPN review!